 Credit: Abriah Wofford

-With its 672 Wh battery, the Lectric ONE went 27.2 miles.
-The Aventon Level 3 has a 720Wh battery and larger wheels that help it reach 38.1 miles of range.
+With its 672 Wh battery, the Lectric ONE achieved a range of 27.2 miles.
+The Aventon Level 3 features a 720Wh battery, larger wheels, and narrower tires, which help it achieve a range of 38.1 miles.

 Who needs a car anyway?